Sandwich, chips, juice box, repeat… the kids are getting tired of eating it, and you are getting tired of packing it.

 If you’re going to pack a sandwich, make it a fun sandwich!
 Make a traditional ham and cheese sandwich and cut it into mini hearts to put a smile on your child’s face during lunchtime.

 To really slay the school year, a thermos is a must.
-Put tomato soup in a thermos for lunch with grilled cheese sandwiches cut into long slices for easy dipping.
+Put our Chicken and White Bean Chili in a thermos for lunch with corn cakes cut into long slices for easy dipping.

 Use the leftovers from last night’s Crunchy Oven-Fried Chicken Tenders to make quick and delicious Ranch Chicken Tender Wraps.
 Place our baked tenders, coated in a parmesan panko mixture, inside a flour tortilla and add lettuce, tomato, cheddar cheese, and ranch.